-Here’s whether it’s safe to constantly leave your MacBook in clamshell mode:
+Here’s everything about constantly leaving your MacBook in clamshell mode being safe:

 In most cases, you can leave your MacBook in clamshell mode without any problem.